- running directly downwind without leeway

 Sailing downwind we can only make use of the ram-force of wind and the speed of a boat running downwind will never get higher than the windspeed itself.
 But the general rule around the need to place the CE downwind of CLR are still valid.

-The Mediterranean galleys could be driven both by sail and oars, but in situations of broad reach they probably lowered their sails to avoid a difficult heeling and moved ahead alone by their effective slave-powered oars.
+The Mediterranean galleys could be driven both by sail and oars, but in situations of broad reach they could lower their sails to avoid a difficult heeling and move ahead alone by their effective slave-powered oars - or they could accept the heeling and use the sail to stabilize the wave movements when waves were crossing their course.

 Even if they could employ both oars and sail they probably were very fine high speed runners for sail alone.
-To stabilize the running their two steer oars worked as a pair of aft mounted Guaras moving the CLR of the underwater body aft against stern, but they could move the CE further ahead by hoisting a foresail on a raked mast.
+To stabilize the running their two steer oars worked as a pair of aft mounted Guaras moving the CLR of the underwater body aft against stern, but many of them could move the CE further ahead by hoisting a foresail on a raked mast.

 By downwind the risk for capsize is minor, due to minimal broadside wind forces and because we have a rather big longitudinal stability.
-Therefor normal running for a reasonable wind we se crafts make use of this and set all what they have of sails - but fore sails.
+Therefor normal running for a reasonable wind we se crafts make use of this and set all what they have of sails - but fore sails to keep their windcenter CE ahead.

 lifted up by a high and abrupt wave and then plunging bowsprit and bow into next wave